jingshenglyu/C_Learning/README.md

     ```
     * We are saying that `hw` is **another name** for `homework`.
 Anything we do to `hw` is *equivalent* to doing the same thing to `homework`. **`hw` is a *synonym* for `homework`**.
 Using `const` we can't change the value of `chw` in  `const vector<double>& chw=homework`.

-* Detail: When we call a function, we can think of the **parameters as local  variable** whose initial values are **the arguments**.
-Copying the arguments into the parameters.(当我们调用函数时，我们会用本地变量的实参去初始化函数的形参，这个过程中实参会拷贝到形参中，而不是改变形参。)
+* Detail: Copying the arguments into the parameters.(实参会拷贝到形参中，而不是改变形参。)

 ### 4.1.4.
 Two grade functions
 * By §4.1..2 we have defined a function named `double grade(double midterm, double final, double homework)`.